Upota/Ocaml/Compiler/README.md

 </pre>

 ## Parser_Generator
-Practice of using ocamlyacc that is a parset generator for OCaml.
+Practic of using ocamlyacc which is a parser generator for OCaml.